FerPerales/FerPerales/README.md

 B. Sc. in Computer Engineering graduated from the Universidad de Guadalajara campus CUCEI (Spanish for University Center of Exact Sciences and Engineering).

-Senior Ruby on Rails Developer - Boost team at thoughtbot.
+Development Team Lead at thoughtbot.

 Former Senior Software Engineer at michelada.io.